 Tomato paste and sauce are higher nickel than fresh tomatoes.

 For the majority of the data, if a measurement was marked as being lower than the limit of detection (LOD), we used the LOD as the sample measurement.
-For the Canadian data, some of these values were extraordinarily high and were left out as outliers.
+Values were extraordinarily high, or reported as zero without giving an LOD, were left out as outliers.
 For the New Zealand data, a measurement is flagged if it is lower than the LOD, but the LOD isn’t given, so those were also omitted.
 In some research articles, values differed from the food composition studies by as much as two orders of magnitude.
 These were excluded from the data.

 The data themselves are prone to error introduced by the measurement method.
 The Inductively Coupled Plasma Mass Spectrometry (ICPMS) method is often used to find the nickel content of foods, but this machine has a part in it that is sometimes made of nickel and can introduce nickel into the sample.

+The largest source of nickel in food are those that are, botanically, seeds: nuts, seeds, beans, whole grains, and the foods made from them, such as chocolate and tofu.
+While the "heavy hitters" for nickel content are obvious, trends in the other foods aren't so clear.
 Sometimes assumptions are made about a food based on misunderstandings.
 For example, some believe that margarine is very high in nickel because nickel is used as a catalyst in the hydrogenation process.
 The definition of a catalyst in a chemical reaction is an atom or molecule that participates in the reaction to help it along, but is not part of the final product.
-The data presented here confirms that margarine has low nickel content; while it is slightly higher than that of butter, it isn’t a high-nickel food.
+The data presented here confirms that margarine has a relatively low nickel content; while it is slightly higher than that of butter, it isn’t a high-nickel food.
+The elevated nickel content is as likely to come from contamination from the manufacturing equipment, or the slightly higher nickel oils they are made from.
 Likewise, baking powder has been listed as a food to avoid, but the data doesn't support it.
 This misconception may exist because portion size hasn’t been accounted for; a typical recipe calls for 2 tsp (10 g) of baking powder whereas measurements are typically reported in units of µg/100g or mg/kg.
 One does not often use a kilogram of baking powder in a muffin recipe.